The Rise, Fall and Future of Kokoda Tourism

 As a result, responsibility for the protection of our most famous icon of the Pacific War was allocated to the Department of Environment, Water, Heritage and the Arts (DEWHA) while Defence, Veterans Affairs, Education and Ex-Service Organisations such as the RSL were excluded.

-From that time the Kokoda Trail, which had emerged as PNGs most popular tourism destination, was managed as an environmental resource by a government bureaucracy rather than a tourism enterprise for the economic benefit of traditional landowner communities across it.
+From that time the Kokoda Trail, which had emerged as PNGs most popular tourism destination, was managed as an aid-funded environment park under a government bureaucracy rather than as a tourism enterprise for the economic benefit of traditional landowner communities across it.

 The paper looks at the failed outcomes from the era of direct Australian management from 2009-2012, and to the misconceptions of DFAT regarding the distribution of trek permit fee income from the Kokoda Track Authority (KTA) which has caused the most angst with traditional landowner communities.